 People with high-risk DRB1-DQA1-DQB1 haplotypes are substantially more likely to develop T1DM than people without such a haplotype[25].
-According to studies, there is an approximately 6% absolute risk for Caucasian people with two susceptibility haplotypes to develop T1DM by the time they are 35 years old.
+It is reported that there is an approximately 6% absolute risk for Caucasian people with two susceptibility haplotypes to develop T1DM by the time they are 35 years old.
 However, in populations where T1DM is uncommon, this number is much lower (1% among Asians).
-Two other genes, insulin (INS) and cytotoxic T lymphocyte-associated 4 (CTLA-4), are also known to affect the risk of T1DM as seen in Table 3 below[27,28].
+Two other genes, insulin (INS) and cytotoxic T lymphocyte-associated 4 (CTLA-4), are also known to affect the risk of T1DM as shown in Table 3 [27,28].

 GENETIC ROLE IN DIABETES MELLITUS: TYPE 2 DIABETES MELLITUS

 The metabolic illness T2DM is characterized by hyperglycemia and a lack of insulin in the blood.
 One of the many factors contributing to T2DM is a genetic anomaly[26].
-In 2011, several studies found that around 36 genes are connected to an elevated risk of T2DM.
+In 2011, several studies found that about 36 genes were connected to an elevated risk of T2DM.
 Due to these hereditary variables, only 10% of T2DM cases are clinically present[26].
-Table 4 below lists the genes that are susceptible to acquiring T2DM[29].
+Table 4 lists the genes that are susceptible to T2DM[29].

 Due to its function in adipose tissue and lipid metabolism, the peroxisome proliferator-activated receptors γ (PPARγ) gene is crucial for study[30].
 The PPARγ gene's (Pro) function lowers insulin sensitivity while simultaneously raising the risk of T2DM[30].
-In most populations, this gene is regarded as being quite prevalent[30].
+In most populations, this gene is regarded as being prevalent[30].
 At least one copy of the Pro allele is carried by 98% of Europeans.
 As a result, it probably accounts for a sizable part (25%) of T2DM in the Caucasian population[30].

-Humans and most other mammals contain the protein known as ATP binding cassette, subfamily C, member 8 (ABCC8)[31].
+Humans and most other mammals contain the proteins known as ATP binding cassette, subfamily C, member 8 (ABCC8)[31].
 Sulfonylurea receptor 1 (SUR1) protein is made with the help of this gene[31].
 This protein and the Kir6.2 sub-unit, which is encoded by KCNJ1, are components of the ATP-sensitive potassium channel, which is crucial for controlling the release of the hormone’s insulin and glucagon from the beta cells of the pancreas[31].
-Insulin secretion and potassium channel function can both be impacted by a gene abnormality[31].
-In the end, T2DM is the result of this.
+Insulin secretion and potassium channel function can both be impacted by a gene abnormality[31], finally leading to T2DM.
 Intriguingly, the distance between ABCC8 and KCNJ11—which is only 4.5 KB—is close to that of the INS gene[31].
 ABCC8 (Ala) and KCNJ11 (Lys) gene variants have been linked to T2DM[30].

 A ubiquitously expressed intracellular calcium-dependent cysteine protease known as calpain 10, which is prevalent in humans, is encoded by the CAPN10 gene[32].
 An intrinsic adenine (A) to glycine (G) mutation at position 43 of a haplotype that was previously associated with T2DM appears to be important in CAPN10 transcription[32].
 According to physiological research, the differences in chaplain 10 activities' effects on insulin secretion increase the risk of T2DM[32].
 Studies from various ethnic groups suggest that Mexican American communities may be considerably more likely than Caucasian populations to have an increase in T2DM risks because of this locus[32].